virtuozzo/cloudscripting-docs/docs/reference/events.md

 The measuring values are *PERCENTAGE* and *SPECIFIC*.
 The second value is availabe only for **NET_EXT** and **NET_EXT_OUT** resource types.

 Below, the example of subscription to the *onAlert* event is provided.
-Here, the *log* action will be executed, if one of the environment triggers are invoked.
+Here, the *log* action will be executed, if one of the environment triggers is invoked.
 ``` json
 {
     "type": "update",